AnonymouX47/term-image/docs/source/installation.rst

 .. note::
    If you've tested ``term-img`` on any other terminal emulator that meets all requirements, please mention the name in a new thread under `this discussion <https://github.com/AnonymouX47/term-img/discussions/4>`_.

-   Also, if you're having an issue with terminal support, also report or view information about it in the discussion linked above.
+   Also, if you're having an issue with terminal support, you may report or view information about it in the discussion linked above.

 See `here <https://github.com/termstandard/colors>`_ for information about terminal colors and a list of potentially supported terminal emulators.